-More than 50 years ago, Dr. Shinichi Suzuki recognized the ease with which children learn their native language and began to apply the basic principles of language acquisition to the learning of music.
-He called his method the Mother-Tongue Approach.
-The ideas of parent responsibility, loving environment, listening, repetition, and motivation are some of the special features of the Suzuki approach.
+In the 1930s, Dr. Shinichi Suzuki recognized the ease with which children learn their native language and began to apply the basic principles of language acquisition to the learning of music.
+He called his method the mother-tongue approach.
+The ideas of parent responsibility, nurturing environment, listening, repetition, and motivation are some of the special features of the Suzuki Method.

 Parent Involvement

-When a child learns to talk, it is the parents who function as teachers.
-Parents have an important role as “home teachers” in learning an instrument, too.
-In the beginning, one parent also learns to play, to better understand the process.
-The parent attends the child’s lessons and the two practice daily at home.
+When a child learns to talk, it is the *parents who function as teachers.
+Parents attend lessons and have an important role as “home teachers”.
+In the beginning, one parent often learns to play before the child to better understand the process.

 Early Beginning